spinnaker/spinnaker.github.io/setup/ci/jenkins.md

     --password # password will be read from STDIN to avoid appearing
                # in your .bash_history
 ```

+> *Note*: If you use the [GitHub OAuth plugin](https://github.com/settings/tokens)
+> for authentication into Jenkins, you can use the GitHub $USERNAME, and use the
+> OAuth token as the $PASSWORD.

 ## Configure Jenkins and Spinnaker for CSRF protection